jordancarney1/fcc-d3/readme.md

-Collaborative programming on freeCodeCamp's D3 projects with https://github.com/arecvlohe
+Collaborative programming on freeCodeCamp's D3 projects with <a href="https://github.com/arecvlohe" target="_blank">arecvlohe</a>